chunzg/FAC-21-Application/README.md

 ## Improvements to make:

-- Fix the image carousel which currently only automatically slides on page reload.
+- Fix the image carousel which currently only automatically slides on page reload, except in Firefox.
 - Improve the back to top button scroll which performs a smooth scroll on Android but a sudden jump on iPhone.

 Read more about Founders and Coders **[here](https://www.foundersandcoders.com/)**